teambit/bit/src/extensions/compiler/README.md

 The compiler is responsible for two processes:
 1. compile during development
 This compilation takes place on the workspace and the dists are saved inside the component dir.
-The provider should implement `compileFile` function as follows:
+The provider should implement `transpileFile` function as follows:
 ```
-compileFile: (fileContent: string, options: { componentDir: string, filePath: string }) => Array<{ outputText: string, outputPath: string }> | null;
+transpileFile: (fileContent: string, options: { componentDir: string, filePath: string }) => Array<{ outputText: string, outputPath: string }> | null;
 ```
 In case the compiler receive an unsupported file, it should return null.

 2. compile for build (during the tag command)
 This compilation takes place on the isolated capsule.
-The provider should implement `compileOnCapsules` function which returns the exit-code and the dist dir.
+The provider should implement `build` function which returns the exit-code and the dist dir.
 From Compiler interface:
 ```
-compileOnCapsules(context: BuildContext): Promise<BuildResults>;
+build(context: BuildContext): Promise<BuildResults>;
 ```
 FYI, this api is going to be changed very soon.
 It should get components and capsules graph.